New generations in Europe tipping into homelessness

 The clean-cut Papadopoulos, 40, shakes his head in disbelief at the year he spent sleeping rough before finding a bed in the shelter.
 His two brothers -- his only close family -- were too hard hit by the crisis themselves to be able to help him for long.

 "I never thought this could happen to me.
-I later realised how thin the line is," Papadopoulos said.
+I later realized how thin the line is," Papadopoulos said.
 "It can happen to anyone.
 We are all potentially homeless."

 "CHEATED"